 2. Get SAM Registered

-After acquiring a DUNS number, anyone can continue their registration process by visiting SAM.gov and following the instructions found on the website.
+After acquiring a UEI number, anyone can continue their registration process by visiting SAM.gov and following the instructions found on the website.

 However, completing a fully compliant SAM registration does mean business owners will need to track down and supply another comprehensive range of legal and financial documentation that proves their business status, while also navigating an intensive form-filling process where the smallest filing error or accidental mark could cost an organization their eligibility.